404Setup/KryptonFNP/README.md

 - More basic optimizations
 - Support RecastLib (Velocity Native rewritten in Rust, compatible with Windows x64/arm64)
 - Support NeoForge/Forge

+## About RecastLib

+RecastLib is written in Rust and coexists with VelocityNative to improve performance in some scenarios.

+Their benefits are obvious that both Server and Client can benefit, and that most popular PCs can run these native libraries due to the replacement compatibility.

+### RecastLib Compatibility

+- Windows x64
+- Windows ARM64
+- Linux x64

+### VelocityNative Compatibility

+- Linux x64
+- Linux ARM64
+- MacOS ARM64

 ## Config